beetbox/beets/docs/guides/main.rst

     $ beet ls album:bird
     The Mae Shi - Terrorbird - Revelation Six

+By default, a search term will match any of a handful of :ref:`common attributes <keywordquery>` of songs.
+(They're
-As you can see, search terms by default search all attributes of songs.
-(They're also implicitly joined by ANDs: a track must match *all* criteria in order to match the query.)
+also implicitly joined by ANDs: a track must match *all* criteria in order to match the query.)
 To narrow a search term to a particular metadata field, just put the field before the term, separated by a : character.
 So ``album:bird``